-Your veterinarian will perform a physical examination of your cat and obtain a medical history from you including onset of symptoms.
-He will need to perform some tests to determine the cause.
-These may include:
+Your veterinarian will perform a physical examination of your cat and obtain a medical history from you including the onset of symptoms.

-This disease used to almost always be fatal, however, new treatments do offer some hope, increasing the survival rate from around 5% to 50-60%.
-Even so, the prognosis is guarded, early treatment is vital.
+This disease used to almost always to be fatal; however, new therapies do offer some hope, increasing the survival rate from around 5% to 50-60%.
+Early treatment is vital.

 Recently treatments have improved the mortality rate of this disease.
 The antimalarial drug atovaquone used in conjunction with the antibiotic azithromycin have shown promise.
-Both of these medications are given for ten days.
+The duration for both medications is ten days.

 Aggressive supportive care while your cat recovers is also necessary.
 This may include intravenous fluids, feeding tube, heparin (a blood thinner) may be given to prevent disseminated intravascular coagulation which can occur with this disease.
 Blood transfusion may be necessary for the severely anemic cat.

-Cats who have recovered can still carry the parasite in their blood so should be kept indoors so they don’t become a reservoir of infection to other cats (via tick bites).
+Cats who have recovered can still carry the parasite in their blood, so they should be kept indoors, so they don’t become a reservoir of infection to other cats (via tick bites).

-There is no vaccine available for this disease, the best way to reduce your cat’s chances of developing this parasite is to keep him indoors to reduce exposure.
+There is no vaccine available for this disease; the best way to reduce your cat’s chances of developing this parasite is to keep him indoors to minimise exposure.

 If he does go outside, proper tick prevention is a must.
 This may be in the form of a topical application and/or a tick collar.
 If you are using more than one tick prevention product on your cat, check with your veterinarian as it is possible to double up on parasitic control causing toxicity.
-Even this isn’t 100% foolproof, your cat should be checked daily for ticks.
-Start at the head and work your way down his body, not forgetting to check inside the ears and between the toes.
+Check your cat daily for ticks, start at the head and work your way down his body, not forgetting to check inside the ears and between the toes.